 - See below for all details.

 - Wifi is very common in Japan.
 But you’ll need a SIM card to be online everywhere you go.
-Luckily, you can now buy a data-only SIM card in Japan with a tourist visa.
+Luckily, you can buy a data-only SIM card in Japan.

 - Rather than going to a shop when you arrive in Japan, you can also purchase a SIM card online and pick it up on arrival at Kansai International Airport.